40843245/markdown-tutorial/full guide.md

     C-->D;
 ```

-**NOTES**
+> [!NOTE]

-You may observe errors if you run a third-party Mermaid plugin when using Mermaid syntax on GitHub
+> You may observe errors if you run a third-party Mermaid plugin when using Mermaid syntax on GitHub

 #### [Sequence diagram](https://mermaid.js.org/syntax/sequenceDiagram.html)